Dinones/Nintendo-Switch-Pokemon-Shiny-Hunter/README.md

 <img src="https://raw.githubusercontent.com/Dinones/Repository-Images/master/NS%20Shiny%20Hunter/SVG/Warning.svg" width="17px" align="left"/><span><strong>IMPORTANT:</strong> Before running the Shiny Hunter, there are a few variables of the **Constants.py** file that need to be mentioned.
 You will need to edit them in order to use the program.
 (See constants [here](./Media/Docs/Constants.md)).

+<b>NOTE:</b> If you want to receive an email and/or Telegram notification whenever a shiny is found or an error occurs, you will have to set the notifications up as it is outlined in the [Notifications section](./Media/Docs/Notifications.md).

 Now, you <b>must</b> change the game configuration as follows:

 <ul>